Potentilla basaltica: Range and habitat

-Potentilla basaltica occurs in Humboldt County, Nevada, and Lassen County, California, where there are a total of four occurrences.
+Potentilla basaltica occurs in the Black Rock Desert of Humboldt County, Nevada, and Lassen County, California, where there are a total of four occurrences.
 It grows in moist alkaline meadows near streams and springs.

 Associates

 Associated species include: Juncus balticus, Scirpus maritimus, Scirpus acutus, Triglochin maritima, Distichlis spicata, Sisyrinchium halophilum, Nitrophila occidentalis, Carex spp., Pyrrocoma racemosa, Solidago spectabilis, Sphaeromeria potentilloides, Astragalus argophyllus, Lotus purshianus, Ericameria nauseosa, and Sarcobatus vermiculatus.

 Growth pattern

 Potentilla basaltica is a perennial herb grows from a thick taproot and has a base covered in the remnants of previous seasons' leaves.
 The stems are usually prostrate or decumbent, spreading along the ground, or occasionally growing upright.

 Stems and leaves

 Stems are up to 50 centimeters long and may be purple-tinged.
 Most of the leaves are located around the base of the plant.
 They are each divided into several pairs of leaflets.
 There are a few smaller leaves located along the stems.